StateMapper/StateMapper/README.md

 ## Basic installation

-1. Install dependencies: (if MySQL is installer, it will be replaced by MariaDB)
+1. Install dependencies: (if MySQL is installed, it will be replaced by MariaDB)
 ```bash
 sudo apt-get install php7.0 apache2 libapache2-mod-php mariadb-plugin-tokudb php-mcrypt php-mysql curl poppler-utils
 ```